 Housing: Housing is in the guest house dorms.
 You'll be taken VERY good care of.

 Transportation: WOL Bolivia has a tour bus and will arrange to pick up our team at the airport.

 Food: You'll enjoy the excellent care of the WOL staff.
 The food is really good and always fresh.
 You'll eat with the some of the WOL staff every day and hear their testimonies.
 What a great way to start the morning.

-Visa: A entry visa is required, $160 (good for 10 years), and can be purchased in the airport in Santa Cruz or La Paz.
+Visa: A entry visa is required, $160 (good for 10 years), and can be purchased in the airport in Bolivia.
 The process takes about 10 minutes per person so if there is a large group going, this could be done here in the USA before you leave.
 A Yellow Fever shot to travel to this part of Bolivia are NO LONGER required.

 What to Bring: Depending on the size of the group you might need to take along your own bedding.
 You will need personal items like soaps and shampoos.
 A list of necessary tools or gift ideas will be sent to you closer to the trip dates.
 Simple things such as hammers, screwdrivers, pliers, saws, tape measures, etc are always good things to take along.
 Electric is 240 volt.
 Many cordless tools will handle this voltage but check before you take it along.
 Most computers and phone charges handle this voltage.
 They do have step-down transformers for these tools that you can use.

 Dress Code: Temps vary during the day so best to dress in layers.
 You may work in shorts and T-shirts but some prefer jeans.
 It does cool down at night into the 40's.
 Church is business casual dress.
 Take along a coat for the evenings as August is winter in Bolivia and at 8,700 ft it gets cool.